nzoschke/mvi/_chapters/01-introduction.md

 Furthermore, we can apply this methodolgy over the entire lifecycle of an app.
 When we can safely automate the services supporting our app, we can maintain availability and add further simplicity, security, performance and cost improvements over time.

 This book enumerates a simple set of infrastructure services that are availble in the cloud and assembles them into a simple architecture.
-It then guides us through how manage these services to support simple to increasingly complex apps.
+It then guides us through how manage these services to support almost any app, from simple to complex.

 ## Background